cjhnbls/pipelinedb-doc-cn/streams.rst

 .. versionadded:: 0.9.5

-Output streams make it possible to read from the stream of incremental changes made to any continuous view.
-Output streams are regular PipelineDB streams and as such can be ready by other continuous views or continuous transforms.
-Output streams are accessed via the the :code:`output_of` function invoked on a continuous view.
+Output streams make it possible to read from the stream of incremental changes made to any continuous view, or rows selected by a continuous transform.
+Output streams are regular PipelineDB streams and as such can be ready by other continuous views or transforms.
+They're accessed via the the :code:`output_of` function invoked on a continuous view or transform.

-Each row in an output stream always contains an old and new tuple representing a change made to the underlying continuous view.
+For continuous views, each row in an output stream always contains an **old** and **new** tuple representing a change made to the underlying continuous view.
 If the change corresponds to a continuous view insert, the old tuple will be :code:`NULL`.
 If the change corresponds to a delete (currently this is only possible when a sliding-window tuple goes out of window), the new tuple is :code:`NULL`.

 Let's look at a simple example to illustrate some of these concepts in action.
 Consider a trivial continuous view that simply sums a single column of a stream: